Our website uses cookies for statistical purposes.

 Corporate tax for subsidiaries in Latvia

-In 2024, the subsidiary in Latvia will be taxed as all other registered companies in the country, at the usual 20% rate.
-Other taxes for companies in Latvia include the payroll tax, real estate tax, social security contributions, and stamp duty.
+In 2025, the subsidiary in Latvia will be taxed as all other registered companies in the country, at the usual 25% rate.
+Other taxes for companies in Latvia include: the payroll tax, the real estate tax, and the natural resource tax.
 Our company formation agents in Latvia can give you more information about the taxation regime.

 Most attractive industries in Latvia